 s

-What it is: Fill a jar with candy, buttons, or marbles—students pay to guess the count.
+What it is: Fill a jar with candy, buttons, or marbles—students pay to guess the number.
+Closest answer wins.

 s